 The new mannequin videos I’m doing relate in some ways to minimal music and a lot of my work with Takuji Kogo is music based.
 I started collaborating with Takuji years ago.
 Matt Keegan invited Takuji and me to do a show right after 9/11 in this company called Global Consulting, whose offices were very near to the World Trade Center site.
 At the time, their offices were very empty and there were all these vacated cubicles.
 A friend of mine proposed to do a show there with the office manager.
 What I did was take photos of the cubicles and superimpose personal ads from the same zip code as Global Consulting onto the photos.
 Then Takuji took all the ads and turned them into a song, a kind of medley, which was funny.
 After that show, I said we should try to write the best songs we can using ads as lyrics, so we’ve done that for many years now.
 We have a YouTube channel.
 Our virtual band is called Robot.
 We do everything synthetically, even the voices—we use a text-to-singing software.

 You have experimented with so many media throughout your career.
 Where do you see your work going next?

 Postminimalism and augmented reality—those are things that I am curious about.
 One artist I think about is Jordan Wolfson because he has used high-tech media like robots that can respond to viewers.
 I do have a tech geek side and I like to play with things.
 But for right now, I’m pretty much focused on video.
 Part of the way my videos are working is just learning the capabilities of Adobe Premiere and After Effects.
 As I discover something new, I decide if it can be a piece.
 That’s kind of how it’s working.
 I’m fearing that when I actually have a real handle on this stuff, the ideas will dry up.

-Images: John Miller, Recent Work, 1983.
+Images: 1) John Miller, Recent Work, 1983.
+Installation view at The Kitchen.
+2) John Miller, Recent Work, 1983.
 Installation view at The Kitchen.